Teaching Strategies

 Nicolina Abruzzese

-Senior Sales Enablement Manager; former high school ELA teacher in New Jersey“My advice is to prioritize sleep!
+Content Designer; former elementary and middle school science and social studies teacher“My advice is to prioritize sleep!
 When I recall my experience as a new teacher, I think of the countless hours spent prepping for class.
 I was always writing new lessons, or scouring the internet for materials that I could edit to fit my students’ needs.
 The process felt like it never ended.
 Now, in my content designer role, I keep that experience at the forefront of my mind.
 I’m motivated by the number of hours teachers spend crafting experiences that are just right for their students.
 At BrainPOP, we want to be a reliable resource that saves you precious time, so we hold our content to a high standard.
 We edit our work again and again (and again!) so that you don’t have to.”

 Gabby Trojanowski